Review: Get the right fit and sound with the Jabra Elite 7 Pro

 - You want more codec support

-- You don't want to wait for multipoint
+- You want even better sound quality

 The Elite 7 Pro are what many have been waiting for Jabra to produce going back years now.
-With each generation, the company seemed to step closer in one regard, while stepping back in another.
-That just didn't happen here, and everyone who wears these is sure to benefit from that.
+With each generation, the company seemed to step closer in one regard while stepping back in another.
+That just didn't happen here, and everyone who wears these will benefit from that.
 When you get a combination of fit, function, and fidelity like this, it's hard to put them away for something else.

 The price is also reasonable for what you get, considering how Jabra covers so many bases.
-If your budget has enough for really good and dependable earbuds, look out for these.
+So if your budget has enough for really good and dependable earbuds, look out for these.

 We may earn a commission for purchases using our links.
 Learn more.